MY WORLD OF TRUTH

 Milk, yogurt & cheese

 Milk, yogurt and cheese are so nutritious and are packed with protein and B-vitamins which are essential for growth of brain tissue, neurotransmitters and enzymes which all play an important role in the brain.
-Another benefit is these foods are high in calcium which is vital for growth of strong and
+Another benefit is these foods are high in calcium which is vital for growth of strong and healthy teeth and bones.
+Children have different requirements for calcium depending on their age, but you should aim to include two to three calcium-rich sources a day.
+For more information about calcium requirements, click here.

 If your child isn’t a lover of milk, don’t worry, as there are other ways that you can add dairy into the diet: use milk instead of water when making porridge, puddings or pancakes; why not serve yogurt as a dip for sliced vegetables, fruits, breadsticks or pitta pockets; sprinkle grated cheese into pasta, omelettes, fish pie or shepherd’s pie.